About

 When essence and architecture realign, trust returns — not as an ideal, but as a felt coherence in how work actually happens.

-Every journey begins with a Reveal Arc — a diagnostic that shows where the architecture no longer matches the essence.
+Each engagement begins with a Reveal Arc — a diagnostic that shows where the architecture no longer matches the essence.

 The Architecture of We is the synthesis of that observation.